jessicamcinchak/slider-widget/README.md

 # slider-widget

 A JavaScript module that renders [jQuery UI's slider widget](https://jqueryui.com/slider/) and attaches [Backbone's events module](http://backbonejs.org/#Events).
-Backbone decouples our event system and handles event start-up and tear down, making for neat integration into our single page app.
+Backbone decouples our event system and handles event start-up and tear down, making for neat integration into a single page app.

 ## Usage

 Set options and invoke the module.

 	var slider = Slider({
-		//options list
+		// options list
 	});

 Draw the slider.